Taking A Proactive Approach To The Opioid Crisis And Mental Illness

 The goal for any addicted or mentally ill person should be to get help.
 However, what’s the incentive for them if they’ll have a criminal conviction?
 If the goal is to become a productive member of society then their opportunities will be hampered if they become convicted felons.

-As advocates for those with addiction and mental illness, we work with our clients, their families and therapeutic programs to encourage well-being over jail sentences.
-We aggressively advocate with the court systems to allow for these alternatives.
+As advocates for those with addiction and mental illness, the firm’s team works with its clients, their families and therapeutic programs to encourage well-being over jail sentences.
+They aggressively advocate with the court systems to allow for these alternatives.

-We do this by taking a proactive approach.
+They do this by taking a proactive approach.
 Let’s address the issues first, rather than leaving it up to the judge or the court system to create a solution.
-We work to present a sober and mentally healthy option to the court system.
-Our attorneys collaborate with outside professionals, experts and religious figures to create lasting solutions in order to show the courts that the person standing in front of the judge is not the same person who is alleged to have committed a crime, because this person is no longer in the throes of an inescapable addiction or mental illness.
+They work to present a sober and mentally healthy option to the court system.
+The team collaborates with outside professionals, experts and religious figures to create lasting solutions in order to show the courts that the person standing in front of the judge is not the same person who is alleged to have committed a crime, because this person is no longer in the throes of an inescapable addiction or mental illness.

-To put it simply, we work with those accused of a crime and their loved ones and family members to:
+To put it simply, the firm works with those accused of a crime and their loved ones and family members to:

 - Help them understand the nature of opioid addiction or mental illness